Pillable/Project2Team7App/README.md

 # UI
 All UI xml files are in PillReminder/app/src/main/res/

-screenshot of the screen you see when in the main activity:
+Here is a screenshot of the screen you see when in the main activity: